 Live Within Means

 Knowing what you make can be the basis to your limits.
 If you think your finances are spiraling down, start with pressing pause on using your credit cards.
 Living on a cash basis can be the first step to recovery.
-The heightened sense of awareness of your money helps you spend less and get out of debt faster.
+The heightened sense of awareness of your money helps you spend less and get through debt management faster.

 Plan for the Future